isms/dotfiles-copier/README.md

 A single script to copy all of your scattered dotfiles and config folders to a specified directory.
 Can automatically `git commit` changes.
-Can additionallay archive into .tar.gz file.
+Can additionally archive into `.tar.gz` file.

 ### Example